 Communication with participants.
-As of Sept.
-27, 2019, the provider has two Medicaid waiver participants.
-As described in Section 4.4.3, the waiver participants will be contacted by their case managers to notify them of the setting's status change.
+As of Dec.
+8, 2020, the provider has three Medicaid waiver participants.
+As described in Section 4.4.3, the waiver participants will be contacted by their case managers to notify them of the setting's status change per the requirements in the quality review determination letter listed above.
 The participants will be given the opportunity to determine if they want to find a new provider or explore alternative services that would provide similar supports to meet their needs.
 They will have 30 days to make a decision on how to best move forward.